Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 What Gets Mislabeled as Heroic Fantasy

 RuneQuest and Mythras are mythic Bronze Age epics, but mythic doesn’t mean survivable.
 They fail C1: a critical hit can maim or kill in a single exchange with no intervention window.
 They also fail C3 and C4.
 Rising skills only make you more competent, not more durable because a veteran warrior still bleeds out from the same lucky spear thrust that would kill a novice.
-There is no variance dampener, no cap on how badly one roll can go.

 Conclusion

 Understand what you’re building.
-Heroic TTRPGs aren’t defined by mood, optimism, or fantasy trappings.
+Heroic systems aren’t defined by mood, optimism, or fantasy trappings.
 The architecture is about trajectory.
 When you design a heroic system you’re committing to mechanical support for enduring agency across campaigns.
 Heroic structure is a promise to your players, and your mechanics either keep it or they don’t.

 Please, if you know a game that meets all five criteria that I missed, I want to hear about it!
 Tell me about it in the comments below.